Krillian111/tiny-chat/README.md

 # tiny-chat

 Inspired by [tinyprojects.dev](https://tinyprojects.dev/) I wanted to build a very simplified browser room client.
-The goal is not to monetize anything but to double check that I am not missing any of the skills involved in doing so.
+The goal is to play around with some new technologies/libraries.

 See [my blog](https://blog.krillian.dev/projects/tiny-chat) for lessons learned.